frankchateau/win32_cheatsheet/window.md

 For the main application window, you'd typically register your own custom class.

-There are 3 general categories of windows in terms of [hierarchy](#hierarchy): top level, top level with parent, and child window.
+There are 3 general categories of windows in terms of [ownership](#ownership): top level, top level with parent, and child window.

 Event handling is done via a [message loop](#message-loop) and the [window procedure](#window-procedure) callback.